RavensbourneWebMedia/UX-design/sessions/05/README.md

 #### Personas as a design tool

-As a **design tool** personas are used for answers key questions that will inform design decisions:
+As a **design tool** personas are used to answer key questions that will inform design decisions:

 * What would *Ali* do in this situation?
 * What would she need now?
 * Does *Taylor* understand this?

-In order to answer such questions usefully and help you make effective design decisions, your personas should be specific and based on real data (more on this below).
+You'll see how team discussions will be much more focused when you use personas, instead of a vague elastic user.

+In order to be a **useful** design tool, personas should **challenge** your design decisions, not simply validate them.

 ### Dos and Don'ts

+In order to answer the above questions usefully and help you make effective design decisions, here are some dos and don'ts to keep in mind when building personas.

 #### Real data <sup>DO